MSc Engineering Mathematics

 Graduates will be well placed to meet the increasing demand from the industrial, government and service sectors for maths-savvy graduates who can work across traditional boundaries and drive high-tech innovation.
-From designing Formula One cars, to biomedicine and developing renewable energy technologies, our engineering graduates go on to a wide range of exciting careers.
+From designing Formula One cars to renewable energy technologies, or exploring the field of biomedicine, our engineering graduates go on to a wide range of exciting careers.

 Taught units are organised around three key strands: engineering, computational science and mathematical and statistical training.
 We tailor to the needs of the student, as each strand is agreed based on previous experience and prior learning.
 Appropriate units are aligned with each strand.
 In addition, there are cross-references throughout the three stands to ensure that all graduates obtain a uniform level of background knowledge and appropriate specialisation.

 Real-world problem solving is integral to each unit and spans many different application areas - from robotics and social media to medicine and environmental modelling.
 These problems are sourced from our industrial collaborators or address challenges in current research.